Algebraic cycles on Todorov surfaces of type $(2,12)$: Introduction

 As proved by Laterveer in \cite{laterveer2018algebraic}, the conjecture has some interesting consequences on the motives.
-In particular, we prove that a Todorov surface of type (2,12) has transcendental part of the motive isomorphic to the associated K3 surface's one.
-Neither the Todorov surface of this type, nor the associated K3 surface, is known to have finite-–dimensional motive, so we prove that the motive is of abelian type if the Picard number is big enough.
+In particular, we prove that the transcendental part of the motives of the Todorov surface of type (2,12) and its associated K3- surface are isomorphic.
+Up to now, the only types of K3 surfaces whose motives are known to be finite dimensional are the ones whose Picard number is high enough (\cite[Theorem 2]{MR2898747}) and such motives are of abelian type.
+We prove that the motive of the Todorov surfaces of type $(2,12)$ is of abelian type if the Picard number is big enough.

 In Section \ref{sec:desc} we give an explicit description of the family studying the universal cover of the surfaces.
-To do so, we implicitly use Lefschetz's theorem as in \cite{bini2014new} and \cite{neves2011unprojection}.
+To do so, we use the similar ideas to \cite{bini2014new} and \cite{neves2011unprojection}.
 In Section \ref{sec:cycles} we focus on 0--cycles by exploiting the idea of realizing the fibered self--product of the family of surfaces as a Zariski open set of a variety with trivial Chow groups.
 In Section \ref{sec:proof} we prove Theorem \ref{teo:Tod} applying the ``spreading'' of algebraic cycles on a family following the approach of Laterveer (\cite{laterveer2018algebraic}) and Voisin (\cite{voisin2013generalized}, \cite{voisin2015generalized}).
 In Section \ref{sec:mot} we give a motivic version of the main result and some applications, following the approach in \cite{laterveer2018algebraic}.

 \begin{notation} We work on the field of complex numbers $\mathbb{C}$.
 A \emph{variety} is a quasi--projective separated scheme of finite type over $\mathbb{C}$ with the Zariski topology.
 A \emph{subvariety} is a reduced equidimensional subscheme.
 A \emph{curve} is a variety of dimension one, a \emph{surface} is a variety of dimension two.\\ We denote the \emph{geometric genus} of a projective surface $S$ by